 Because of social media, the role of websites has changed in a very big way!

 Once upon a time, websites were places where people could browse, gather information, and maybe even discover new things.
 Those days are over.
 Now?

 Nobody browses websites anymore.
 Everybody did 10 years ago, but that was before social media feeds took over.

-Now, people browse social media feeds instead of websites, and occasionally, we’ll click through when we see something interesting.
+Now, people use social media feeds for browsing and information gathering, and they only click through to websites when they see something interesting.

 If your site is slow, clunky, or full of a bunch of annoying ads and pop-ups, how do you think a typical visitor is going to respond?